izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 ## Book content segmentation and dewarping (under construction) (11 stars)
 > Last update of code: 2018

-[Book Content Segmentation and Dewarping](https://github.com/RaymondMcGuire/BOOK-CONTENT-SEGMENTATION-AND-DEWARPING) - Using **FCN (fully convolution network) to segment the image** into 3 parts (left page,right page and background).
+[Book Content Segmentation and Dewarping](https://github.com/RaymondMcGuire/BOOK-CONTENT-SEGMENTATION-AND-DEWARPING) - Using **FCN (fully convolution network) to segment the image** into 3 parts (left page, right page, and background).

-Segmentation demo is available here: https://raymondmgwx.github.io/?e=Project_BookContent&&theme=Image-Process-Content.
+The segmentation demo is available here: https://raymondmgwx.github.io/?e=Project_BookContent&&theme=Image-Process-Content.

 > NOTE: that Data Augment and Dewarp Algorithm are in TODO of this project.